fordesmith/crisp-dna/_docs/index.md

 1.  **New product development, especially in Insurance and Wealth Management**.
 Either shorter or longer engagements.
 2.  **Agile/Lean/Design Thinking coaching and training**.
 Mostly shorter engagements or part-time.
-3.  **Large project or business set up and delivery (using agile etc) especially in Insurance and Wealth Management**.
+3.  **Large project or business set up and delivery (using agile etc) especially in Insurance, Wealth Management and Capital Markets**.
 Mostly longer engagements and close to full-time.

 <br>